catalyst-cloud/catalystcloud-docs/source/block-storage/using-volumes.rst

 Using Volumes
 #############

-Once you have attached a vlume, as explained in :ref:`via-cli` to a compute instance, a block volume behaves like a raw unformatted disk.
+Once you have attached a volume, as explained in :ref:`via-cli` to a compute instance, a block volume behaves like a raw unformatted disk.

 ********